-No Deliverable Date 01 Task m anagement, regular exchange with other tasks and IP Ongoing Description of Deliverable: 0 0 1.
-Task management includes detailed backlog of activities to reach objectives and management of the team including training where necessary 2.
-Regular exchange with tasks and IP includes the necessary meetings and email exchange with other tasks, IP, and PMO 3.
-Involvement of SPCG by invitation to Task 3 plenary Sub-Milestones : No с.
-Definition of done : minutes of meeting, presentations and planning documents d.
+No Deliverable Date 01 anagement, regular exchange with other tasks and IP Description of Deliverable: Ongoing a.
+1. Task management includes detailed backlog of activities to reach objectives and management of the team including training where necessary 2.
+Regular exchange with tasks and IP includes the necessary meetings and email exchange with other tasks, IP, and PMO h 3.
+Involvement of SPCG by invitation to Task 3 plenary Sub-Milestones: No Definition of done : minutes of meeting, presentations and planning documents d.
 Interaction with other Domains: Yes, coordination Task.
-Regular coordination with the Core group on project management and associated reporti 02 System Concept document: Q2/2024 a.
-Description of Deliverable: With respect to the release submitted as part of SC2.1, the following topics must be added: system interfaces (Topology, Incident Mngt., TAP/TAF) legislative and economic issues ٠ System Definition • System capabilities Sub-Milestones : No с.
-Definition of done: System concept document in Polarion and ready for SPCG revision.
+Regulai reporti coordination with the Core group on project management and associated ng.
+02 • Concept document: Q2/2024 a.
+Description of Deliverable : With respect to the release submitted as part of SC2.1, the following topics must be added: system interfaces (Topology, Incident Mngt., TAP/TAF) legislative and economic issues • System Definition • System capabilities b.
+Sub-Milestones : No c.
+Definition of done : System concept document in Polarion and ready for i SPCG revision.
 Including the above-mentioned topics d.
-Interaction with other Domains: Task 2 06 Interfa ce between TMS and Traffic Control and Supervision system: Q3/2024 a.
-Description of Deliverable: The complete specification of this interface must be submitted.
+Interaction with other Domains : Task 2 06 Interfa ce between TMS and Traffic Control and Supervision system: Q3/2024 a.
+Description of Deliverable : The complete specification of this interface must be submitted.
 Task 3 should take the lead and align with Traffic CS domain b.
-Sub-Milestones : As a basis the SCI- CC (SCI-OP in RCA terms) interface specification from EUlynx should be taken с.
-Definition of done : Interface requirement document (FIS) with the basis of the updated SCI-CC (and other EUlynx documents related to this interface) to be outcome as per STIP and approved in Polarion d.
-Interaction with other Domains: Traffic CS for coordination of the technical aspect and to ensure that the specification of the interface is complete comparing with other defined interfaces to CCS.
+Sub-Milestones : As a basis the SCI- CC (SCI-OP in RCA terms) interface • specification from EUlynx should be taken C. Definition of done : Interface requirement document (FIS) with the basis of the updated SCI-CC (and other EUlynx documents related to this interface) to be outcome as per STIP and approved in Polarion d.
+Interaction with other Domains : Traffic CS for coordination of the technical aspect and to ensure that the specification of the interface is complete comparing with other defined interfaces to CCS.
 Trackside Assets domain to be contacted to learn from the experience for the object controller interfaces

-No Deliverable Date

-07 System Analysis (=FRS, Functional Requirement Specification) Q3/2024

-a.
-Description of Deliverable: Traffic Management - internal interfaces (Capacity Planning (CM), Conflict Resolution, and Incidence Impact Management) System Definition System capabilities

-b.
-Sub-Milestones : No

-C. Definition of done: Interface description document, including above mentioned content and proposing the clear next steps to achieve FRS and FIS for the decided necessary modules and interfaces in the coming years in Polarion and reviewed by the Task 3 mirror group and ready for SPCG revision

-d.
-Interaction with other Domains: TBD

-09 Crossh order TMS & CMS Q4/2023
+No Deliverable Date 07 System Analysis (=FRS, Functional Requirement Specification) Q3/2024 mentioned content and proposing the clear next steps to achieve FRS and FIS for the decided necessary modules and interfaces in the coming years in Polarion and reviewed by the Task 3 mirror group and ready for SPCG لم revision u.
+Interaction with other Domains: TBD 09 Cross b order TMS & CMS Q4/2023 a.
 Description of Deliverable : To improve the management of the European Railway system especially for cross border traffic, there are different architecture models possible.
 Starting from a decentralized system where each Infrastructure manager operates an own TMS /CMS up to a fully centralized European TMS / CMS system there are several solutions possible.
-The domain should describe and analyse the pros and cons of 5 options.
-Q4/2023
+The domain should describe and analyse the pros and cons of 5 h options.
+Sub-Milestones: No C. C. group and ready for SPCG revision.

-Sub-Milestones: No

-c.
-Definition of done: document in Polarion reviewed by the Task 3 mirror group and ready for SPCG revision.
 Including: a.
 Description of the variants b.
 Analysis of the variants against CBO c.
 Analysis on advantages and disadvantages d.
-Description of the impact for each variant (technical, economic, governance, regulation, time for migration, etc)
+Description of the impact for each variant (technical, economic, governance, regulation, time for migration, etc) d.

-d.
 Interaction with other Domains: No